 - a.
 1st offense Minimum of 3 days in ISS

 - b.
 2nd offense Minimum of 5 days in ISS

 - c.
 3rd offense 10 days of OSS and

-- 1 recommended expulsion or

-- 2 the option of CARE placement pending Administrative Review
+- i.recommended expulsion or ii.the option of CARE placement pending Administrative Review

-11. Stealing/Theft - Misdemeanor, anything valued under \$300
+14. Stealing/Theft - Misdemeanor, anything valued under \$300

-- 1st offense 1-5 days in ISS, referral to the school resource officer, and repayment for stolen items. - 2nd offense 3-7 days in ISS, referral to the school resource officer, and repayment for stolen items. - 3rd offense 10 days of OSS, referral to the school resource officer, and repayment for stolen items. - recommended expulsion or - the option of CARE placement pending Administrative Review
+$1^{st}$ offense - 1-5 days in ISS, referral to the school resource officer, and repayment for stolen items.

+2nd offense - 3-7 days in ISS, referral to the school resource officer, and repayment for stolen items.

+- 3rd offense 10 days of OSS, referral to the school resource officer, and repayment for stolen items. - recommended expulsion or - the option of CARE placement pending Administrative Review

-12. Stealing/Theft -Anything valued over \$300
+15. Stealing/Theft - Anything valued over \$300